JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 # Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles

 Data and codes for the manuscript "Bottom re-detection of multibeam echosounders at high incidence angles based on water column data and self-attention network"

-Due to the limitation of upload file size, only small raw files were uploaded with the code.
+Due to the limitation of upload file size, only small raw multibeam files were uploaded with the code.  multibeam files

+MBESSample60_.zip: samples for model training and validation.
+- source: The extracted echo strength sequece with varouise length
+- label: The manual bottom detection postion in the corresponding source sequece

+EMAllParser.py：codes for decoding the raw multibeam binary file.
+WCP.py: codes for generating along-track multibeam images and one beam echo sequece. models.py: codes for the model. tools.py: codes for model comparison.